Morphological norms of the exam. Morphological norms of the Russian language. So let's repeat the theory

 etc. one and a half (hours, minutes), one and a half hundred (rubles)

-P.p. (o) one and a half (hours, minutes), one and a half hundred (rubles)
+P.p. (about) one and a half (hours, minutes), one and a half hundred (rubles)

-Pay attention to declination compound cardinal numbers: each word changes in them:
+Pay attention to the declination compound cardinal numbers: every word is changed:

 I.p. two thousand fourteen (rubles)